siscely/blocitoff/README.md

 1. Verify these tasks do not appear in the main view.
 1. Verify these tasks appear in your task history view.

-## Create New Tasks
+## Create New Tasks, Allow Priority Selection, Save Tasks to Firebase, and Refresh the list
-As a user, I want to submit new tasks with a description, priority level and three states: expired, completed or active.
-To put the input for submitting my new tasks, create an input with an ngModel tied to a  $scope model at the top of the list.
-Allow the user to save the task by clicking a button or link.
-By default, create all tasks with the active state.
+As a user, I want to submit new tasks with a description, priority level and three states: expired, completed or active

-## Allow Priority Selection
-Distinguish tasks as "high", "medium", or "low" priority.
-Use a <select> dropdown to hold all of the priority levels and choose one before submitting the task.

-## Save Tasks to Firebase
-Create a $scope method to pass into an ngClick in your HTML.
-The $scope method must call the $add() method on the array to sync the task with Firebase.

-## Refresh the List
-How can I update my list of tasks on save?*  There's no need.
-When you set the task array equal to a Firebase object instance with a $firebaseArray() call, your data will automatically keep up with your changes.

 ### Test Your Code
 1. Create tasks with your field.
 1. Verify that tasks are automatically inserted into your active tasks list.